 The High Pressure Zone is served directly from the SFPUC Hill Turnout.
-Replacing the existing normally closed valves with check valves would interconnect the lower zone and high-pressure zone if the hill turnout were out of service.
-Under normal conditions, the check valve would prevent unregulated high-pressure water from flowing into the lower zone.
+Replacing the existing normally closed valves with check valves would Interconnect the Lower Zone and High Pressure Zone if the Hill turnout is out of service.
+Under normal conditions, the check valve would prevent unregulated high pressure water from flowing into the Lower Zone.
 Check valves will be installed at the intersections of Del Norte and Terminal Avenue and Del Norte and Market Place.